wondering-packet/learning-vault/Git/Exercises/E006b - Recovering Commits.md

 git switch test/undo-4
 Switched to branch 'test/undo-4'
 # adding 2 more features this week, one of which contains a buggy code.
-# i've just added (no bugs/contains a bug) for easier understanding,
+# i've just added (no bugs/contains a bug) lines for easier understanding,
 # in real-world you will have to troubleshoot to identify the bugs.
 echo "undo4: feature 4 (no bugs)" >> undo4
 git commit -am "undo4: feature 4"